DS Penske: 2020–21 season

 In November 2020, Sette Câmara was confirmed as a full-time driver for the upcoming 2020–21 season.
 The following month, Müller was confirmed as his partner.
 Dragon would start the season with the Penske EV-4 powertrain from the previous season, only switching to Penske EV-5 at the 2021 Monaco ePrix.
 In February 2021, Dragon announced a technical partnership with Bosch, who will help develop Dragon's powertrains for the Gen3 era of Formula E.

 In the chaotic first race of the Valencia ePrix, Müller scored Dragon's first Gen2 era podium with a second-place finish after many cars had to retire or were disqualified due to running out of energy.
 For the 2021 Puebla ePrix, Joel Eriksson replaced Müller due to a date clash with his DTM commitments.
 On July 3, 2021, Müller announced on his Twitter account that he and Dragon decided to part ways, effectively keeping Eriksson in his seat for the rest of the season.

+2021–22 season

+The ex-Formula One driver Antonio Giovinazzi replaced Eriksson to partner Sette Câmara.
+The season was considered as the worst of the team, as the team finished last in the Team's Championship.

+2022–23 season

+Partnering DS Automobiles after Techeetah folded, the team was rebranded as DS Penske.
+The driver lineup consists of two driver champions Jean-Éric Vergne and Stoffel Vandoorne.
+Vergne won the Hyderabad ePrix, the first victory for the team since 2016.

+2023–24 season

+Both Vergne and Vandoorne were retained in season 10.

+2024–25 season

+Vandoorne was released from the team and has his seat exchanged with Maximilian Günther.
+Günther managed to win two rounds in this season: race 1 of the Jeddah ePrix and race 1 of the Shanghai ePrix.

+2025–26 season

+Vergne moved to their sister team Citroën Racing.
+He would be replaced by Taylor Barnard.